 There is always a cost to access the market, but it’s not always clear how it’s being paid.
 At Halpern Financial we are proud to be completely fee-only, fiduciary, and independent—taking all the steps necessary to put the client’s best interest first.

 You pay a commission to your real estate broker, your car salesman, and insurance agent—so what’s the issue with paying your financial advisor a commission?

 You can always tell a fee-based advisor because they will have a broker-dealer affiliation on their website or business card.
 These disclosures come in different forms, but they will look something like: “Securities offered through XYZ Broker, Inc.” or “Individuals associated with ABC Advisors, Inc. are registered with and offer securities and investment advisory services through XYZ Broker, Inc. a registered broker-dealer and investment adviser.”

 Expense Ratios and Transaction Fees

-- The expense ratio is how managers who select, buy, and sell the stocks and bonds in a Mutual Fund or Exchange Traded Fund are compensated.
+- The expense ratio is how the fund managers who select, buy, and sell the stocks and bonds in a Mutual Fund or Exchange Traded Fund are compensated.
 Expense ratios are included in the price of both types of funds, so often people are unaware of how much they are really paying.

 - The transaction fee varies by custodian.
 Some advisors can negotiate with their custodian for lower or no fees for transactions.
 We take great pains to include only mutual funds and exchange-traded funds which trade without a transaction fee.
 Many investors don’t realize they are overpaying for funds unnecessarily via high expense ratios and transaction fees.

-|Fund Name||Symbol||Share Class||Fee Status||Load Type||Front-End Sales Charge||Back-End Sales Charge||Exp.
+|Fund Name||Symbol||Share Class||Load Type||Front-End Sales Charge||Back-End Sales Charge||Exp.
 Ratio||12b-1 Fee (part of Exp.
 Ratio)|

 You can find the expense ratio of funds you own on Morningstar or by reading the fund prospectuses.